-Biermann has 16 years of teaching experience at MSc level in Germany, India, the Netherlands, Sweden, and the United States.
-At present, he teaches the specialization Global Environmental Governance in the one-year MSc Political Science at the VU University Amsterdam.
-Six of his PhD students have graduated so far: three with highest distinction (summa cum laude), and three winning international awards.
+Biermann has two decades of teaching experience in Germany, India, the Netherlands, Sweden, and the United States.
+At present, he contributes to courses on global sustainability governance in the MSc Sustainable Development and the BSc Global Sustainability Science at Utrecht University.
+Eleven of his PhD students have graduated so far; four with highest distinction and five winning international awards.

-Biermann holds a habilitation (German postdoctoral academic qualification, 2001), a PhD summa cum laude from Freie Universität Berlin (1997), and master’s degrees in political science (Freie Universität Berlin, 1993) and international law (University of Aberdeen, 1994), both with distinction.
+Biermann holds a Habilitation in Political Science (German postdoctoral academic qualification, 2001), a PhD in Political Sciencesumma cum laude from Freie Universität Berlin (1997), and master’s degrees in Political Science (Freie Universität Berlin, 1993) and International Law (University of Aberdeen, 1994), both with distinction.